HoniT/ChatRoom/README.md

    Run the Chatroom class to open a listening socket.

 2. **Start any number of clients**
-   Each ChatUser instance connects to the running server.
+   Each User.ChatUser instance connects to the running server.

 3. **Users start with anonymous names**
    Example: `Anonymous User 123`